JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/CommunicationsSignoff.md

 | U3         | T-Mobile          | ZZZ260R070          | T-Mobile® SIM Card - 4G - 5G (Prepaid SIM card and data plan for wireless Internet access)      | 1        | $9.78      |
 | U4         | HiLetGo           | 703681358704        | HiLetGo 1PC ESP8266 NodeMCU CP2102 ESP-12E Development Board Open Source Serial Module          | 1        | $7.99      |

-Notes: Do not purchase the T-Mobile prepaid SIM card without an explicit request from the supervisor or instuctor and team.
+Notes: Do not purchase the T-Mobile prepaid SIM card  or Maduino Zero 4G LTE without an explicit request from the supervisor or instuctor and team.
 Wi-Fi will be the initial focus, so there is not need to pay for a monthly plan just yet.

 Notes: The Maduino Zero 4G LTE (SIM7600A-H) ("A-H" referring to North American frequency bands while "E-H" refers to several other countries) can only be purchased from MakerFabs.
 The SanDisk 16GB Extreme SDHC UHS-I Memory Card (SD Card) and HiLetGo 1PC ESP8266 are both available from Amazon.